Cyphrme/Style/README.md

 ## General Rules

 - Be consistent.
+- Write useful comments in abundance.
+When in doubt, write a comment.
 - Do your best to continue using the style in which a project was originally written.
-- For languages like Go, use the standard tooling for formatting which would be go fmt in this case.
+- For languages like Go, use the standard tooling for formatting which would be `go fmt` in this case.
 - Use tools where ever possible to format your code for you.
-Automation FTW.
+Automate where possible.
 - If you still think it best to change the style of an existing project, try to make the style changes to the whole project.
 Under the extraordinary circumstance that is not reasonably possible keep your style changes to limited to specific files and leave comments explaining your reasoning.
 - Don't be the cause of unneeded mixed styles.
 - When using a framework, an alternative style is permitted as long as there is a clear distinction where the framework ends and your work begins.
 If this is not the case, your should continue to use the framework's style.
-- Long is better than wide.
+- Long code is better than wide.

 ## Tabs and Spaces
 One tab per indent level.
 Tabs and **not spaces** should always be used for formatting and indentation.
-Spaces are evil!
+Spaces are evil when used for formatting.

 Spaces should only be used where tabs are totally useless.
-Tab is the character specifically intended for indentation.
-Space is for separating words and sentences.
-Spaces should only be used for indentation when it is not possible to use tabs.

 The standard tab size is 4 spaces.
 Try to format your code in such a way this doesn’t matter.
-If you are formatting your code where spaces matter, you are probably doing something wrong.
+If you are formatting your code so that spaces matter, you are probably doing something wrong.

-Use tools that automatically format your code for you when possible.
+Use tools that automatically format your code when possible.

-You should try to keep main blocks of code in a file flush, not indented, with the first column without any indentation.
-It's okay to not indent after declaring a namespace or something similar.
+You should try to keep main blocks of code flush and not indented.
+It's okay to not indent after declaring a namespace, package, or something similar.

 ### Formatting
 #### White Space
 White space is usually good and should be used to make code more readable.

-Typically, one line between function/methods, one line in between blocks of code as desired.
-It is also okay to use two line breaks between large blocks of code.
+Use one line between function/methods and one line in between blocks of code as desired.
+It is also okay to use two line breaks between large blocks of code, for instance between functions.

 ### Column Size
 80 characters when possible.